Stevenson Plan

-The Stevenson Plan, also known as the Stevenson Restriction Scheme, was an effort by the British government to stabilize low rubber prices resulting from a glut of rubber following World War I.
+The Stevenson Plan, also known as the Stevenson Restriction Scheme, was a scheme by the British government over the period 1922 to 1928 to restrict natural rubber supply in order to increase rubber prices.
+During World War I, there was a substantial increase in rubber supply due to high demand.
+However, after the end of the war, rubber prices plummeted due to lower demand, which motivated the British to boost the price again by restricting supply.

+The Plan succeeding in raising rubber prices initially, but over time it stimulated others (in particular, the Dutch) to boost rubber production, which led to a reduction in rubber prices over time.

+The Stevenson Plan harmed the Malayan economy over the long run, as the rubber restrictions were most stringently enforced there.

 Background

 In the early 1900s, increased reliance on the automobile and the use of rubber in common products such as boots were driving demand for rubber.
 At that time rubber was made from naturally occurring latex extracted from certain plants.
 The most important of the plants for latex production is the rubber tree, Hevea brasiliensis whose cultivation is restricted to tropical climates.
 At this time about 75% of rubber was controlled by British corporations, spurring efforts in Russia, Germany and the United States to reduce dependence on British rubber.
 All three countries were trying to develop methods of manufacturing synthetic rubber, and the United States Rubber Company began producing natural rubber in Sumatra in 1910.
 However, synthetic rubber was not yet practical, and natural rubber sources develop rather slowly (rubber trees must grow for six or seven years before they are productive).

 Between 1914 and 1922, natural rubber prices fluctuated between $0.115 and $1.02 per pound for several reasons.
 One reason is South American Leaf Blight that affected rubber trees in Brazil that reduced productivity and caused British and Dutch rubber producers to start new plantations in Malaya and in the Dutch East Indies.

 A second reason was that after the 1917 October Revolution, Russia renewed its effort to make synthetic rubber as part of two projects: 1) Project Bogatyr in which rubber is made from ethyl alcohol, and 2) Project Treugolnik in which the feedstock is petroleum.
 These projects succeeded in reducing Russian demand for British rubber.

 A third reason is that during World War I (1914-1918), demand for rubber was high resulting in new sources of rubber being developed.
 Following the War, demand for rubber diminished, creating a glut of rubber on the market and very low prices.
-The world became keenly aware of the importance of a stable supply of rubber for containing and initiating a modern war.